|

 helps as people age.
 I once had a fun talk with a programmer explaining how

 learning a new computer language helped keep his mind fresh.
-At the very

 Chinese is the fastest growing Foreign Language being taught in US schools.